rijanadhikari557-png/rijanadhikari557-png/README.md

-# Hello World!, I'm Shree 👋🏼:
+# Hello World!, I'm Rijan 👋🏼:
-🛜 A Tech Enthusiast<br>👨🏼‍🎓 Studying Bachelor of Computer Applications at Hetauda City College
+🛜 A Tech Enthusiast<br>👨🏼‍🎓 Studying Bachelor of Computer Applications at Hetauda school of Management

 # 💻 Tech Stack: